-John M. Collard is chairman of Strategic Management Partners, Inc., a turnaround management firm based in Annapolis, maryland, and specializing in interim executive leadership and investing private equity in underperforming companies.
-He is past chairman of the Turnaround Management Association and brings 35 years senior operating leadership, \$85M asset recovery, 40+ transactions worth \$780M, and \$80M fund management expertise to advise company boards, institutional and private equity investors, and governments.
-For more information about Strategic Management Partners, call (410) 263-9100 or visit www.StrategicMgtPartners.com
+John M. Collard, is Chairman of Annapolis, MD-based Strategic Management Partners, Inc., a nationally recognized turnaround management firm specializing in interim executive leadership and investing in underperforming companies.
+He is Past Chairman of the Turnaround Management Association, a Certified Turnaround Professional, and brings 35 years senior operating leadership,

+\$85 million asset recovery, 40-plus transactions worth \$780 million, and \$80 million fund management expertise to advise company boards, litigators, institutional and private equity investors.
+Collard can be reached at 410-263-9100.
+Or, for more information, visit www.StrategicMgtPartners.com